Card Summary Table

 Sign-Up Bonus and Earning Miles

 Why would that busy parent be concerned with using the card all year?
-Because after your first year ends, you get your coveted Discover it Miles Card offer credited to your account: all miles earned are doubled, with no limit!
+Because after your first year ends, you get your coveted sign-up bonus offer credited to your account: all miles earned are doubled, with no limit!

-The typical Discover it Miles Card user may differ from the above picture, but anyone too busy to track a dozen or so credit cards who still enjoys traveling with their family will enjoy the Discover it Miles Card.
+The typical user may differ from the above picture, but anyone too busy to track a dozen or so credit cards who still enjoys traveling with their family will enjoy the card.

 This card’s normal rate is 1.5x on all purchases, making it an easy all-around card.
 But the first year double miles bonus really sweetens the deal!